€3,800 – €4,800

 Day 16: We take a short drive to Yangang

-To experience local culture and village life we will take a short drive to the village called Yangang, afternoon we take the village hike and we will spend the night in a local house and experience the local food, tradition and village life in Sikkim.
+To experience local culture and village life we will take a short drive to the village called Yangang, afternoon we take the village hike and we will spend the night in a local house and experience the local food, traditions and village life in Sikkim.

 Day 17: Drive to the Airport and fly to Delhi

-Today we take a drive to Airport and take a 1-hour flight to Delhi, the capital of India.
+Today we take a drive to the Airport and take a 1-hour flight to Delhi, the capital of India.

 Day 18: Explore Delhi and Depart Home.